michaelssavage/Command_Line_Interpreter/README.md

 3. directory
     • a logical section of a file system used to hold files.
-Directorie may also contain other directories.
+Directories may also contain other directories.

 4. invocation
     • means the execution of a program or function.
 Child process is executed by using the subprocess module.
-      Subprocess.call works in python3 or newer.
+      Subprocess.call() works in python3 or newer.

 5. redirection
     • pointing data to a new output source.
 Myshell uses the